jalvarez2020/Computer-Architecture/ls8/README.md

 See [the LS-8 spec](../LS8-spec.md) for more details.

-The above program is already hardcoded into the source file `cpu.py`.
+The above program is already hard coded into the source file `cpu.py`.
 To run it, you will eventually:

 ```